 Waldhotel Spa at Waldhotel Bürgenstock (Matteo Thun)

-Take the ferry over lake Lucerene and board the antique wooden funicular to ascend the fir-covered mountain to the luxurious Waldhotel Spa, where treatments are accentuated by dreamy lake views and distant sunsets.
+Take the ferry over lake Lucerene and board the antique wooden funicular to ascend the fir-covered mountain to the luxurious Waldhotel Spa.
+Treatments here are accentuated by dreamy lake views and distant sunsets.

 The architect, Matteo Thun, paid particular attention to the setting, creating rooms, saunas and pools with dramatic spirit-calming views of the alps.
 Treatment rooms are idyllic, with natural wooden flooring, soft cuddly furnishings and huge windows that never let you forget where you are.
 The heated infinity pool is set into the mountains and allows for warming dips even when the snow is falling, and the state of the art treatments are enticing enough for repeat, soul replenishing visits.